-Hi, my name is Dr. Kate Martin.
-I’m a family physician and lifelong Nevadan.
-I’m also the Associate Dean for Graduate Medical Education and a Professor of Family and Community Medicine in the Kirk Kerkorian School of Medicine at the University of Nevada, Las Vegas (UNLV).
-Over the years, I’ve been fortunate to hold a series of leadership positions with both University Medical Center and the University of Nevada, Reno School of Medicine.
-I’ve seen and done a lot in healthcare and academic medicine and I’m still learning.
+Dr. Kate Martin is the Associate Dean for Graduate Medical Education and a Professor of Family and Community Medicine in the Kirk Kerkorian School of Medicine at the University of Nevada, Las Vegas (UNLV).
+She has also held a series of leadership positions with both University Medical Center and the University of Nevada, Reno School of Medicine.

 In 2016, Martin received the UNLV Alumna of the Year Award from the Honors College.
 She is a graduate of University of Nevada, Reno School of Medicine and completed a Teaching and Learning Fellowship with the USC Keck School of Medicine as well as a National Institute for Program Director Development (NIPDD) Fellowship with the Association of Family Medicine Residency Directors.

 Her research focuses on the health and well-being of people with intellectual disabilities and their families.
 She has co-authored a peer-reviewed curriculum on medical care for patients with disabilities and has developed public health programs to improve the quality of life for adults with severe cognitive disabilities and their caregivers.